Courage-1984/Dataset-Forge/docs/README_full.md

 - For monitoring/analytics issues, check the logs in the ./logs/ directory.
 - If tests fail, ensure your environment matches the requirements and all dependencies are installed.

+## Test Failures

+- If you encounter a failing test, check for function signature mismatches, especially with parallel utilities that pass extra kwargs (e.g., play_audio).
+- Ensure all monkeypatches and fixtures match the expected types and return values.

+---

+## Static Analysis Tool Issues

+**Problem:** The static analysis script (`tools/find_code_issues/find_code_issues.py`) fails to run, or you get unexpected results.

+- Ensure all dependencies are installed: `pip install vulture pytest pytest-cov coverage pyan3 pyflakes`
+- If you get import errors, check your virtual environment and Python version.
+- If the script reports no files found, check your directory structure and that the codebase is present.
+- The script overwrites its output files in `tools/find_code_issues/` on each run.
+- Review the log file (`find_code_issues.log`) for detailed error messages.

 ---

 For further help, see [usage.md](usage.md) or contact the project maintainer.

 ---

 # Style Guide

 # Dataset Forge Style Guide